meraki/spark-operations-bot/README.md

 # Bot Usage<a name="usage"/>

 There are several ways to run the bot.
 Use one of the methods below to start up the bot.
 Once it's running, you can start interacting with it!
-If you are in a 1:1 space with your bot, you can simply type either /health or /check <username>.
-If you are in a group, you will first need to @mention your bot, followed by /health or /check <username>.
+If you are in a 1:1 space with your bot, you can simply type either health or check <username>.
+If you are in a group, you will first need to @mention your bot, followed by health or check <username>.

 ## Execute Locally<a name="local-run">